zixuan75/react-project/README.md

 If you're interested in learning JSX, you might check out our wiki (which is actually not complete yet) [here](https://github.com/zixuan75/react-project/wiki).
 Now, this tutorial might not work for you, but I recommend it so much that you should take it if you do not already know JSX and React.
 Also, the tutorial is not yet complete, so this tutorial is only a half of complete and advanced React which I will add later.

+You just don't need to clone this repository to learn JSX.

+(You can also learn at [the official React.js website](https://reactjs.org).)

+#### Versions needed

+You need NPM >= 5.2.0 and Node.js >= 6.0.0 to learn JSX.

+If you don't have those versions installed yet, you can just upgrade your old NPM and/or Node.js to learn JSX here at this repository.

 ## Remember

-Remember, we're using React, so it's going to render those components with the id="component name" unless if you have React Devtools where you can look at the jsx components.
+Remember, we're using React, so it's going to render those components with the id="component name" unless if you have React Devtools where you can look at the JSX components.

 No React Devtools: